-Company valuation and investor voting rights occur with equity investing, but Convertible Notes do not require a great deal of paperwork to negotiate these terms.
+Company valuation and investor voting rights occur with equity investing, but Convertible Notes do not require a great deal of paperwork to negotiating these terms.
 Legal fees are minimized and the funding round can be quickly closed as well.

-For founders building software startups, there is an early development stage that usually precedes generation of evidence of customer demand, or financial results.
+For founders building software startups, there is an early development stage that usually precedes the generation of evidence of customer demand or financial results.
 It is therefore difficult to evaluate companies at the early stage outside of standard comparables to similar firms.
 Convertible notes delay the valuation question until more evidence is generated.

-Fills a Funding Gap
+Fills a funding gap